4d/docs/docs/Concepts/variables.md

  // and assigns the current date plus 30 days
 ```

 When variables are declared, they are initialized to the [**default value corresponding to their type**](data-types.md#default-values), which they will keep during the session as long as they have not been [assigned](#assigning-data).
-Additionally, when declaring variables, you can [initialize](#initializing-variables-in-the-declaration-line) their data type and value all within one line.
+Alternatively, when declaring variables, you can [initialize](#initializing-variables-in-the-declaration-line) their value along with their data type all within one line.

 ### Using the `var` keyword